 Look, we all know that there is a lot going on in the world right now.
 My first instinct was to write a post about anxiety and mindfulness and how to deal with what is going on, but I honestly just need a break from it all.
 I've been spending less time on social media and just really focusing on my health and keeping anxiety at bay.
 This also means that I've found a lot more time for things that I love - getting outside, exercising, reading, and cooking.

 Fair warning - essential oils pack a flavourful punch.
 A few drops will do!
 I like a drop or two of basil or rosemary into homemade pasta sauce.
 Don't overdo it though.
-A few drops is equal to about a teaspoon, so keep that in mind as you add it in.
+Start with a toothpick stir and move up to a-few drops if needed.
+2-3 drops is equal to about a teaspoon, so keep that in mind as you add it in.
 I also recommend adding them in towards the end of the cooking process to preserve the flavour.

 Need some inspiration?
 Click the image below to receive your FREE In the Kitchen with doTERRA Essential Oils Ebook!
 It's an amazing resource with over 30 recipes to try today.
 Let me know what you think!